nauzleyabedini/Clinical-Note-Evaluation/README.md

 *   **Quantitative Performance Metrics with Clinical Domain Expertise:** Defining and applying measurable metrics for clinical accuracy, compliance (HCC capture, ICD-10 specificity), and safety, informed by deep clinical understanding.
 *   **Healthcare AI Application:** Addressing a critical need in clinical AI development for rigorous validation and continuous improvement of documentation systems, directly contributing to safe and effective AI deployment in healthcare.

+## Key Features & Technical Highlights

+*   **Domain-Specific Data Handling:** Utilizes the [ACI-BENCH dataset](https://arxiv.org/abs/2306.02022), demonstrating experience with specialized healthcare datasets and understanding of clinical data nuances.
+*   **Flexible LLM Integration with Nuance Handling:** Designed to easily incorporate and compare performance across various generative AI models, including explicit handling of Anthropic's `TextBlock` responses and setting `temperature=0.0` for deterministic JSON output.
+*   **Strict Structured Output Parsing:** Ensures reliable extraction of complex evaluation metrics from LLM responses via explicit JSON schema enforcement and robust post-processing.
+*   **Advanced Error Tolerance & Recovery:** Implements robust error handling, including API-specific retry mechanisms with exponential backoff, and strategies to mitigate `JSONDecodeError` by optimizing `max_tokens` and `temperature` for consistent LLM output.
+*   **Iterative Fine-Tuning of Evaluation Logic:** The modular design facilitates **iterative refinement and optimization** of individual evaluation criteria and prompts, allowing for continuous improvement of the harness's precision and recall in identifying documentation issues.
+*   **Quantitative Analysis for Actionable Clinical Impact:** Focuses on generating measurable data points to inform AI model improvements and assess clinical impact, providing actionable insights for clinical AI development by directly linking technical metrics to **clinical outcomes and compliance standards**.

 ## Methodology

 ### AI Note Generation